We love the science.

 Chronic Fatigue and Pain

 In one study, perceived fatigue significantly decreased after therapy, although no significant reductions were observed during therapy.
-In addition, a negative mood, including anxiety, depression and fatigue, and the performance status significantly improved after therapy.
+In addition to significantly reducing fatigue symptoms, a negative mood, including anxiety, depression and fatigue, and the performance status significantly improved after therapy.

 In a study of Waon therapy (140 degrees Farhenheit for 15 mins 2-5x a week) and fibromyalgia, all patients experienced a significant reduction in pain by about half after the first session of Waon therapy (11-70%), and the effect of Waon therapy became stable (20-78%) after 10 treatments.
 Pain and symptom scores were significantly decreased after Waon therapy and remained low throughout the observation period.

 Scientists are just beginning to discover how infrared therapy, namely near-infrared light, benefits the brain, and could possibly be an effective, healthy treatment for everything from depression to dementia.